machalejm/python-template/test/README.md

-The test suite for the library should be here.
+The test suite for the library should be in this directory.